ianstormtaylor/slate/docs/concepts/04-commands.md

 But you can (and will!) also define your own custom commands that model your domain.
 For example, you might want to define a `formatQuote` command, or an `insertImage` command, or a `toggleBold` command depending on what types of content you allow.

-Commands always describe an action to be taken as if the **user** themselves was performing the action.
+Commands always describe an action to be taken as if the **user** was performing the action.
 For that reason, they never need to define a location to perform the command, because they always act on the user's current selection.

-> 🤖 The concept of commands are loosely based on the DOM's built-in [`execCommand`](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand) APIs.
+> 🤖 The concept of commands is loosely based on the DOM's built-in [`execCommand`](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand) APIs.
 However Slate defines its own simpler (and extendable!) version of the API, because the DOM's version is too opinionated and inconsistent.

 Under the covers, Slate takes care of converting each command into a set of low-level "operations" that are applied to produce a new value.
 This is what makes collaborative editing implementations possible.
 But you don't have to worry about that, because it happens automatically.